microchip-pic-avr-solutions/ethernet-lan9250/tool-github-deploy/tool-github-deploy.md

     Bitbucket tag creation arguments:

     Mandatory:
-        $1 -bto,    "This argument is used to set the bitbucket tag operation, argument type Boolean (default state is False)"
+        $1 -bto    "This argument is used to set the bitbucket tag operation, Argument type Boolean (default state is False)"
-        $2 -bid,    "This argument is used to provide the bitbucket user id, argument type Boolean"
+        $2 -bid    "This argument is used to provide the bitbucket user id, Argument type Boolean"
-        $3 -bpat,   "This argument is used to provide the bitbucket personal access token, argument type Boolean"
+        $3 -bpat   "This argument is used to provide the bitbucket personal access token, Argument type Boolean"
-        $4 -bpn,    "This argument is used to provide the bitbucket project name, argument type Boolean"
+        $4 -bpn    "This argument is used to provide the bitbucket project name, Argument type Boolean"
-        $5 -btv,    "This argument is used to provide the bitbucket tag name, argument type Boolean"
+        $5 -btv    "This argument is used to provide the bitbucket tag name, Argument type Boolean"
-        $6 -bch,    "This argument is used to provide the bitbucket commit hash, argument type Boolean"
+        $6 -bch    "This argument is used to provide the bitbucket commit hash, Argument type Boolean"
         $7 -rpn    "This argument is used to provide the GitHub repository name, Argument Type: String"

     Optional:
-        $8 -btd,    "This argument is used to provide the bitbucket tag description, argument type Boolean"
+        $8 -btd    "This argument is used to provide the bitbucket tag description, Argument type Boolean"
         $9 -dm     "This argument is sets the Debug mode, Argument Type: Boolean (default state is False)"
 ```

 #### Usage